 sudo cat /proc/swaps Filename Type Size Used Priority /var/swap file 102396 0 -2 /dev/zram0 partition 1185368 265472 5 pi@raspberrypi:~ $

 Add Kernel Parameters to make better use of ZRAM

-Now, rather than leaving swapping till the last minute, where it often brings the Raspberry Pi to a crippling halt.
-I’ve added the following lines to /etc/sysctl.conf and rebooted.
+Now, rather than leaving swapping till the last minute, which often brings the Raspberry Pi to a crippling halt, i’ve added the following lines to /etc/sysctl.conf and rebooted.

 Here are the lines you’ll want to add at the end of your /etc/sysctl.conf file:

 vm.vfs_cache_pressure=500 – increases cache pressure, which increases the tendency of the kernel to reclaim memory used for caching directory and inode objects.
 You will use less memory over a longer period.
 The performance hit is negated by the downside of swapping sooner.